owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source3_image_3.md

 title: Image_№3_from_Source3
 media_type: image

-_title: The Rook from Penny Magazine
+_title: The Rook from Penny Magazine, page 1
 description: from the January 31, 1839, issue of Penny Magazine
 creator: The Society for the Diffusion of Useful Knowledge
 _date: Unknown